 People, who are using a business network to access the website, maybe unintentionally providing an easy access route to malicious people to reach your website servers to steal important data and information.
-The is the reason, be sure to use a VPN to make your network security better.
-When chosing the right VPN, don’t forget to check detailed VPN reviews.
+This is the reason, be sure to use a VPN to make your network security better.
 The VPN that you decide to choose will ensure several things like;

 The is the reason, be sure to use a VPN to make your network security or ensure several things like;

-- Devices connected the network are scanned for malware
+- Devices connected the network is scanned for malware

 - Passwords are strong and hard to guess

 - Devices plugged into the network are safe and up-to-date as well

 Leave no room for hackers to attack your website by keeping its all elements clean.
 Things like applications, plugins, CMS, and add-ons should be updated and malware-free.
 You should also remove all unnecessary files, plugins, and add-ons from your website to keep it lightweight, clean and safe as well.